OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Chaperone Proximity Warning: Several warning methods can be configured.
 - Chaperone Profiles: Allows to quickly switch chaperone geometry and settings while in VR.
 - Temporarily move and rotate the playspace.
+- Floor height fix, for knuckles and wands.
-- Floor height fix.
+- Floor Center fix.
 - Displays several performance statistics and other statistics (e.g. headset rotations).
 - Select the playback/mirror/recording audio device
 - Mute/unmute and set volume of audio mirror device.
 - Mute/unmute and set volume of microphone device.
-- Implements push-to-talk and allows to configure push-to-talk profiles.
+- Implements push-to-talk, and push-to-mute
 - Desktop mode shows a window on the desktop instead of a VR overlay.
-- Revive settings support (Requires [Revive 1.0.4+](https://github.com/LibreVR/Revive) for full functionality).
 - VR Keyboard Input Utilities
 - Simple Alarm Clock
-- Player height adjust toggle (Credits to mklim)
+- Player height adjust toggle
+- Snap Turn option.
+- Advanced Space Features: gravity, space-turn, and space-drag
+- Simple Media Player macro keybind
+- SteamVR Input Action System implemented for maximum control of keybinds.

 <a name="usage"></a>
 # Usage